 Serve as a national clearinghouse of information for elder rights advocates, law enforcement, legal professionals, public policy leaders, researchers, and others working to ensure that all older Americans will live with dignity, integrity, independence, and without abuse, neglect, and exploitation.

 The NCEA provides the latest information regarding research, training, best practices, news and resources on elder abuse, neglect and exploitation to professionals and the public.
 First established by the U.S. Administration on Aging (AoA) in 1988 as a national elder abuse resource center, the NCEA was granted a permanent home at AoA in the 1992 amendments made to Title II of the Older Americans Act.

 The NCEA is one of 27 Administration on Aging-funded Resource Centers.
-Research shows that as many as two million elders are abused in the United States.
-The Administration on Aging recognizes that as a government, as a society and as individuals, we must increase our efforts to insure that all older adults age with dignity and honor.
+Research shows that as many as two million elders had experienced abuse in the United States.
+The Administration on Aging recognizes that as a government, society, and individuals, we must increase our efforts to ensure that all older adults age with dignity and honor.

 Who We Are

 The National Center on Elder Abuse is a program of the U.S. Administration on Aging, with grants awarded to the following agencies to carry out the Center’s activities: